shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-managing-cookie-segments.md

 # Viewing & managing cookie segments

-When troubleshooting an issue, it is sometimes helpful to: (1) see what Xandr segments you belong to; and (2) override certain aspects of your cookie, such as what country, region, city, postal, and DMA you are in so that you can mimic different kinds of users.
+When troubleshooting an issue, it is sometimes helpful to: (1) see what Microsoft Advertising segments you belong to; and (2) override certain aspects of your cookie, such as what country, region, city, postal, and DMA you are in so that you can mimic different kinds of users.
 This page walks you through the process.

 > [!NOTE]